stanleychu2/WebPage/_posts/2022-07-19-python-yield.md

     def hasNext(self) -> bool:
         return (False if self._cur is None else True)
 ```
-`yield from something` is equal to `for v in something: yield v`.
-We fisrt need to get the elements from the left subtree.
+`yield from generator` is equal to `for v in generator: yield v`.
+We first need to get the elements from the left subtree.
 Second, return the current node value.
 The last one to return is the right subtree.

 ------